 Simon collects small and large hearts that appear after destroying certain enemies.
 The amount of hearts the player collects determines the number of times he can use a power-up item.

-Haunted Castle was actually the 2nd Castlevania game released in the U.S. ahead of Simon's Quest, however it was quickly forgotten.
+Haunted Castle was actually the 2nd Castlevania game released in the U.S. ahead of Simon’s Quest, however it was quickly forgotten.
 There were many reasons why the game was not successful, one being that Simon was too large and often appeared awkward on the arcade screen.
 Also his size made him an easier target for enemies.
 The game was extremely difficult due to the player only being allowed 1 life and 3 continues.
-Haunted Castle was also released in Europe and Japan, where it fared a little better than the United States, but overall the game had very poor sales and vanished fast from arcades around the world.
+Haunted Castle was also released in Europe and Japan where it fared a little better than the United States, but overall the game had very poor sales and vanished fast from arcades around the world.
 Haunted Castle does have a few positives, one being the soundtrack which actually gets better with each level.
-Despite Simon's rather large look, the graphics are excellent and live up to arcade expectations.
-The game was ported to the PlayStation 2 in Japan, but no plans have been made for any other re-release.
+Despite Simon’s rather large look, the graphics are excellent and live up to arcade expectations.

-Like Vampire Killer, Haunted Castle is one of those Castlevania games that many fans of the series have never even heard of, and will probably never play.
-It is still a rare treat to own Haunted Castle on arcade, and despite all of the problems with the game, it is still worth a try for the relentless Castlevania fan.
+Like Vampire Killer, Haunted Castle is one of those Castlevania games that many fans of the series have never even heard of.
+It is still a rare treat to own Haunted Castle on arcade, and despite all of the problems with the game it is still worth a try for the relentless Castlevania fan.
+Haunted Castle was included on Konami’s Arcade Classics Anniversary Collection in 2019 giving many fans their first opportunity to play the game.